Ben Howard

 Benjamin John Howard (born 24 April 1987) is an English singer-songwriter, musician and composer.
 His self-released debut extended play (EP) Games in the Dark (2008) was followed by two more EPs, These Waters (2009) and Old Pine (2010).
 Signed to Island Records, his debut studio album came in 2011 titled Every Kingdom.
 The album reached number four on the UK Albums Chart and was certified triple platinum by the British Phonographic Industry (BPI).
 Howard later released two more EPs, Ben Howard Live (2011) and The Burgh Island E.P.
 (2012).

 At the Brit Awards 2013 ceremony he received two awards: British Male Solo Artist, and British Breakthrough Act.
 He performed at the 2013 Glastonbury Festival on the Pyramid Stage on Saturday 29 June.
 He released his second studio album, I Forget Where We Were, in October 2014, peaking at number one on the UK Albums Chart.

-As of 2017, he is a member of the band A Blaze of Feather with India Bourne, Mickey Smith, Nat Wason, Rich Thomas and Kyle Keegan.
+As of 2017, he was a member of the band A Blaze of Feather with India Bourne, Mickey Smith, Nat Wason, Rich Thomas and Kyle Keegan.

 Howard's third studio album, Noonday Dream, was released in June 2018.
 It debuted at number four on the UK Albums Chart, and received favorable reviews from music critics.
 His fourth studio album, Collections from the Whiteout, was released in March 2021.
 He released his fifth studio album Is It? in June 2023.